ladypineapple/git-practice/README.md

 course so far.
 We want to know anything you want to share.
 Additionally, answer the following questions:

--   How do you learn best?
 -   Which resources from this document helped you the most?
+- <answer-here>
+-  Which resource (if any) was most frustrating?
+Why?
+- <answer-here>
 -   How comfortable are you with the workflow (series of steps and git commands) we use to share work and responses?
+- <answer-here>
+- Do you have any burning questions about git or how you will use it in this course?
+-  <answer-here>

 After you've confirmed that your issue is submitted, you're done!